devos10/Compilers_Team8/Parser&STD/Readme.md

 This project includes:
 - A **Lexer** that tokenizes the input source code, including support for function declarations and calls.
 - A **Recursive Descent Parser** that constructs the AST and performs semantic analysis (type checking, variable declaration, function analysis, etc.).
-- **Function detection** that identifies both function declarations/definitions and function calls.
+- **Two-pass function detection** that first collects all function declarations, then validates function calls and their arguments.

 ---

 ## Problem formulation
 The objective of the project is to design and implement a parser that:
 - Reads an input file or code from stdin.
-- Tokenizes the input using the lexical analyzer created previously.
+- Tokenizes the input using the lexical analyzer.
 - Analyzes the sequence of tokens, constructing an AST.
-- Performs semantic checks (type compatibility, variable declaration, function usage, etc.).
+- Performs semantic checks (type compatibility, variable declaration, function usage, argument validation, etc.).
-- Detects and reports function declarations and calls.
+- Validates function declarations and calls with proper type checking.
-- Reports errors with informative messages including line and column numbers.
+- Reports errors with informative messages.

-The main entry point is the function `run(src: str)` (see `main.py`), which processes the source code, prints parsing and semantic results, or error messages.
+The main entry point is the function `run(src: str)` (see `main.py`), which processes the source code and prints parsing and semantic results, or error messages.

 ---